-The following is a list and brief description of the more commonly recognized types of accountants:
+Someone wanting to enter the accounting field can choose to train for a number of possible positions.
+The following list contains brief descriptions of the more commonly recognized types of accountants:

 - Billing clerk.
 This position is responsible for invoicing customers, submitting the invoices to customers by whatever means are required, issuing credit memos, and keeping the billing records up-to-date.